Parser Documentation

 Here's an example of how to create a parsing rule in Packet Ripper:

-1. Define Rule: Specify the packet opcode to target and the data type and size for parsing (e.g., opcode 2576 represents player position data with X, Y, and Z coordinates each occupying 4 bytes)Example ParserNotice how even though each float should take 4 bytes we have 8.
+represents player position data with X, Y, and Z coordinates each occupying 4 bytes)Notice how even though each float should take 4 bytes we have 8.
 This is due to the fact 1 byte is represented by 2 hex digits.
-Even though this might be a bit confusing, its necessary for the freedom when resending or parsing packets with uneven sizes.
+Even though this might be a bit confusing, its necessary for the freedom when resending or parsing packets with uneven sizes. -

 Conclusion